jcamier/pytest-docker/projects/app/README.md

 >python manage.py runserver

-then open another terminal and navigate to root of directory and run the following command to generate test results
+then open another terminal and navigate to root of directory app and run the following command to generate test results
 >npm test

 if you want to test results upon changing the code , the following command can be used